sovity/edc-ce/README.md

-# EDC-Connector Broker Extension
+# EDC-Connector Extensions
 To get started, a sample docker-compose file is located in the resources/docs folder.

-## Run extension with EDC
+## Run extensions with EDC
 ### Configuration
 #### Basic Configuration
 - `EDC_IDS_TITLE`: _Title of the Connector_